calebjenkins/FakeAuth/README.md

     dotnet add package FakeAuth

-Either commands, from Package Manager Console or .NET Core CLI, will download and install FakeAuth and all required dependencies.
+Either command, from Package Manager Console or .NET Core CLI, will download and install FakeAuth and all required dependencies.

 ### Using FakeAuth